 Ok.
 First things first.
 Aren’t AR and VR essentially the same?

 Not really.
 They are more like cousins than brothers.
 Augmented reality combines virtual objects with the real world.
 It’s not the same as virtual reality, which completely replaces the real world with a simulated one.
 Virtual Reality would allow you to swim with the Great Whale whereas Augmented Reality would allow you to watch it pop out of your TV inside your own living room.

 The opportunities that AR presents are huge.
 They can be used –

 - to visualize the internal features that would be difficult to see otherwise, like critical organs during surgery or the cooling system of an engine

 - to interact like moving around new furniture in your living room or applying different shades of makeup to see how it looks without ever having to visit the store

 - to instruct and guide like training and coaching new human resources or aiding a technician to understand the problem

 For our use case, we picked the “Industrial Training using AR” module.
 Traditionally printed instructions for assembling products can be hard and time-consuming.
 Videos aren’t interactive and in-person training requires trainees and instructors to meet at some commonplace.
-Training can also get delayed due to the non-availability of trainee, instructor or the training equipment.
+Training can also get delayed due to the non-availability of trainees, instructors or training equipment.
 AR can address all these issues by providing real-time, on-site, step-by-step visual guidance on tasks such as product assembly, machine operation, and maintenance.

 We wanted to transform 2D images in a manual book into interactive 3D models that walk the user through the necessary processes; We wanted to identify Individual equipment parts and make their information available via simple touches.
 With our goal set and a team of our best hackers assembled, we were given a 3-day deadline.